MicrosoftDocs/powerapps-docs/includes/short-valid.md

-A Boolean (true/false) value that determines whether data from a user matches specified criteria.
+**Valid** A Boolean (true/false) value that determines whether data from a user matches specified criteria.